Super Moist Chocolate Keto Brownies

 Make the frosting

 For the frosting, melt butter, erythritol, and chocolate in a small saucepan over low heat.
 Once melted, remove from heat and stir in cocoa powder and heavy cream.
-It should thicken up.
+It will thicken up.

-These are delicious keto chocolate brownies that are super moist and chocolaty.
-This recipe calls for cocoa powder and unsweetened chocolate so you know it is ultra chocolaty.
-These brownies are the very moist – thanks to the ricotta cheese which keep them soft and chewy.
-They are just like grandma used to make!
+These chocolate brownies are super moist and chocolaty.
+This recipe uses both cocoa powder and unsweetened chocolate for maximum chocolate flavor.
+The ricotta cheese keeps them soft and chewy – just like grandma used to make!

-The keto approved chocolate you can use in this low carb brownies recipe is 100% unsweetened chocolate, like baking chocolate, or keto chocolate.
-The two keto approved chocolate brands I recommend are:
+The chocolate you’ll use in this recipe is 100% unsweetened baking chocolate or sugar-free chocolate chips.
+The two brands I recommend are:

 ChocZero: Sweetened with monkfruit, ChocZero chocolate chips contain no sugar alcohols or artificial sweeteners.
 They are 50% chocolate so they are perfect for your keto chocolate baking.

 We owe all the moistness in these brownies to the ricotta cheese.
-When we use sugar substitutes, like erythritol and monk fruit, in keto recipes, or even alternatives to flour like coconut or almond flour, our baked goods tend to dry out faster than traditional counterparts.
-That’s because sugar and gluten hold moisture better than alternative sweeteners.
+When I use sugar substitutes like erythritol and monk fruit, or alternative flours like coconut or almond, my baked goods tend to dry out faster than traditional ones.
+Sugar and gluten hold moisture better than the alternatives.

-Using ricotta in this recipe helps to maintain the texture and moisture in these keto brownies.
-Ricotta does contain carbohydrates but they don’t add up to much when you portion the brownies out.
+Using ricotta maintains the texture and moisture in these brownies.
+Ricotta does contain carbohydrates, but the per-serving amount is minimal.
 This recipe yields 9 large brownies.

-Store these low carb ricotta brownies at room temperature or in the refrigerator in an air tight container in order to preserve the texture and moisture.
+Store these ricotta brownies at room temperature or in the refrigerator in an airtight container to preserve the texture and moisture.

 I was surprised how rich these came out considering they’re low carb.
 The ricotta adds a nice softness.
 I used almond flour and it baked well in my 8 inch square pan.